SD-TransIT/transit_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and ejected.

+## Prerequisites

+Node.js (Version 18.7.0)
+Npm (Version 8.15.0)

+## Application configuration for development

+To configure the application, navigate to project directory and run the following commands:

+npm config set engine-strict true npm install

 ## Available Scripts

 In the project directory, you can run: